GregMefford/gregmefford.github.io/source/_posts/2014-09-24-analyzing-cisco-asa-firewall-logs-with-logstash.markdown

 At this point, we have enough to actually run the ELK stack to guide the rest of the development.
 The following is a simple "test fixture" setup that I found useful during this process.
 I'm going to assume that you're trying to accomplish this task using a Windows machine, but it's pretty easy to tell how the same would work in Bash.
-Let's be honest.
-There are too few tutorials that help people be productive with tools like this on Windows.
+Let's be honest; there are too few tutorials that help people be productive with tools like this on Windows.

 First, download [the latest Logstash core zip file (currently 1.4.2)][logstash_1.4.2] and unpack it somewhere convenient.

 [logstash_1.4.2]: https://download.elasticsearch.org/logstash/logstash/logstash-1.4.2.zip

-Then create the a configuration file called `logstash.conf` and a batch file called `run_logstash.bat` containing the following:
+Then create a configuration file called `logstash.conf` and a batch file called `run_logstash.bat` containing the following:

 ``` text logstash.conf
 input {